The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 Calibrating Your Temperature Probe

-It pays to calibrate your temperature probe on a regular basis to check that it is giving an accurate readout and there’s a very easy way to do this:
+It pays to calibrate your temperature probe regularly to check that it is giving an accurate readout and there’s a very easy way to do this:

 Insert the probe into the water on a rolling boil it should read 100°C or 212°F. Insert it into iced water and it should read 0°C or 32°F